 Aviation in Lisbon: the Airport and Airlines

-It is just outside the top 20 largest airport in Europe as regards passenger numbers, handling more than twenty million passengers in 2015.
+It is the eighteenth largest airport in Europe as regards passenger numbers, handling 13 million passengers by 2009, more than twenty million passengers in 2015, and just over 29 million in 2018.

 Left to right: Lisbon Airport: a Portugália Fokker 100; an Aeroflot Tupolev 154 at Lisbon